georgeboot/lighthouse-docs/docs/api-directives.md

 }
 ```

-You can also supply the optional `defaultCount` attribute to set a default count for the paginator.
-This works with both the classic paginator and the relay/connection type paginators.
+You can supply a `defaultCount` to set a default count for any kind of paginator.

 ```graphql
 type Query {